rjrodger/gubu/README.md

 To provide a default function, you'll need to create a shape manually, using the special `G$` utility.
-Literal functions are used as [custom validators](#custom-validations), as this is the most common use case.
+Literal functions are used as [custom validators](#custom-validation), as this is the most common use case.

 ```
 let { G$ } = Gubu